 In this first example, we’ll create a simple button with text and an icon.

-1. Add Vector Icons to Figma with the Noun Project Mac App
+1. Download SVG Icons from Nounproject.com or the Noun Project Mac App

 The easiest way to instantly drag and drop millions of vector icons into Figma is with the Noun Project App for Mac.
 With a NounPro subscription, you can access our complete library of icons from the app window, and even customize them by selecting your own colors and choosing SVG, PNG, or PDF format.